Security-Onion-Solutions/securityonion-docs/grafana.rst

 Grafana
 =======

-Once you've logged into :ref:`soc`, you can then click the Grafana link to see system health information.
+:ref:`soc` includes a link on the sidebar that takes you to the Grafana app to see system health information.
+You can also access Grafana from the :ref:`grid` page.

 .. image:: images/grafana-0.png
   :target: _images/grafana-0.png